A popular Physics experiment taught in schools is the experiment to compare the EMF of two given primary cells using a potentiometer.

 We need to note that the length l1 of the wire for the cell E1 Also note that the current is as indicated by the ammeter.

 Now disconnect the cell which is E1 by removing the plug from gap ac of two-way key and then connect the cell E2 by inserting plug into gap be of two-way key.

-Now we need to take out a 2000 ohms plug from resistance box R.B. and slide the jockey along potentiometer wire to obtain no deflection position we do this.
+Now we need to take out a 2000 ohms plug from resistance box R.B. and slide the jockey along potentiometer wire to obtain no deflection position.